 - Confirm your thermostat is set to “heat.”

 It may sound ridiculous, but we have hectic days and life happens, so it can be easy to overlook the simple fixes.
-Forgetting to move over the thermostat can make you assume you need furnace repair when really you can fix the problem with a literal flip of the switch!
+Forgetting to move over the thermostat can make you assume you need furnace repair and installation when really you can fix the problem with a literal flip of the switch!

 - Check your furnace switch.